-PATH 222 Clinical Care Practicum - Transfusion Medicine (E) Independent Study supervised observation and training to further their understanding of Transfusion Medicine.
+PATH 222 Clinical Care Practicum - Transfusion Medicine (E) Independent Study

+This course is designed to provide students with early clinical exposure, supervised observation and training to further their understanding of Transfusion Medicine.
 The experience takes place in a wide variety of clinical, office and hospital settings presenting unique opportunities with regard to the spectrum of clinical situations encountered.
 Specific goals and learning objectives are generally determined by the student in conjunction with the supervising physician.
-Credits: 2